 That was the other reason she stayed in this room.
 It reminded her of what it had been like to have nothing, why she had made a wish in the first place.
 It was stabilizing.
 Humbling, when it was so easy to lose herself in all the baser pleasures of life.

 "Five more minutes," the girl who had been sleeping next to her mumbled sleepily, flailing at her with one arm.
 The way she did it, grasping and flinging blindly, it wasn't clear if she was trying to pull her back or push her away.

-It was Maki, the youngest of her pupils.
+It was Maki, the youngest of her pupils, only twenty-one.

 Honestly, Kyouko wasn't sure why she still felt the need to do this.
 Did she miss her childhood, the comfort of having someone sleep next to her?
 Was she dissatisfied with something?